alexbezu/vacancies/README.md

 go run cmd/dev/main.go
 ```

-You can trigger the URL processing by sending a GET request to the `/` endpoint.
+You can trigger the URL processing by sending a GET request to the `curl localhost:80` endpoint.

 #### Google Cloud Platform Deployment

 The service is designed to be deployed on Google Cloud Functions.
 You can deploy it using the `gcloud` command-line tool.

 1. Set up a new GCP project and enable the Cloud Functions API.
+2. Export VACANCIES_CHAT_ID and VACANCIES_BOT_TOKEN secret environment variables.
+Update `cmd/gcp/env.sh`
-2. Deploy the function:
+3. Deploy the function:
     ```bash
-    gcloud functions deploy CheckNewURLs --runtime go119 --trigger-http --entry-point CheckNewURLs --region <YOUR_REGION> --set-env-vars WEBHOOK=<YOUR_WEBHOOK_URL>,FIREBASE_PROJECT_ID=<YOUR_GCP_PROJECT_ID>
+    cmd/gcp/deploy.sh
     ```
-3. The command will deploy the `CheckNewURLs` function.
 4. Set up a Google Scheduler job to trigger the function's HTTP endpoint at regular intervals.

 ## Usage